uwex-learning-tech/sbplus-v3/README.md

 ### Version Change Log

 #### Pending
+_none_

+#### 3.2.0 (07/10/2019)
+* When viewing SB+ Presentation on standalone page (i.e., not embedded inside an iframe), program specific style will be applied, include copyright information.
+If program style is not available, accent color will be used instead.
+* `manifest.json` file is updated to allow downloadable file format specifications.
+* Added a new `sbplus_program_theme` property to the `manifest.json` file.
+This property contains the URL to the `themes.json` file.
+* SB+ will now look for downloadable file formats specified in the `manifest.json` file.
+* Added rewind and skip 10 seconds button to the media playback controls.
+* Added a new `preventAutoplay` attribute to the page tag in the SB+ XML.
+The attribute will force the media to stop autoplaying even when the autoplay setting is on.
+* Updated `animated.css` (the transition animations) to version 3.7.2.

 #### 3.1.7 (04/08/2019)
 * Added `sbplus_program_json` and `sbplus_author_json` properties to `manifest.json` file to hold a URL to the respective JSON file, which returns author name or program name respectively.